top of page

 The ISBN is the unique identifier for every title, edition and format.
 Books published before 1967 will not have an ISBN.
 The nine-digit ISBN started in late 1966.
 Thirteen-digit ISBNs began in 2007.
 [4]

 Computers, databases, and smartphones are definite tools of the modern book trade.
-Bookdealers often pay fees or have "free" access through their subscriptions to Amazon, eBay, and private auction house databases to know what specific items have sold for, their condition, and how many sold.
+Bookdealers often pay fees or have "free" access through their subscriptions to Amazon, eBay, trade associations, and private auction house databases to know what specific items have sold for, their condition, and how many sold.
 An informed dealer is able to put a bit of predictive analysis into book values based upon what the computerized market is reporting, and through the dealer's past experiences and predictions of the future.
 You, too, can make your own assessments of book values using the computerized assets that are available to you combined with your commonsense intellect.

 If you want a second opinion or get stumped- give me a call.
 I enjoy a mystery.